The Bankrate promise

 Being upside-down is much less common now than it was in the Great Recession.
 During the 2008 housing crisis, many borrowers were saddled with homes valued at far less than they paid.
 Housing markets can be unpredictable, and home values can decrease as a result of rising interest rates, high rates of foreclosures or natural disasters.

-In one scenario, say Jane purchased her home for $200,000, but made a $20,000 down payment and only borrowed $180,000, Boies says.
+Say Jane bought her home for $300,000, made a $30,000 down payment and borrowed $270,000.
 Two years later, Jane becomes unemployed, but has an excellent job opportunity in another state.
-She needs to sell her house and move, but learns that home values in her area have declined and her house is only valued at $150,000 — and, she still owes $176,000 on her mortgage.
+She needs to sell her house and move, but she learns that home values in her area have declined and her house is valued at $250,000 — and, she still owes $258,400 on her mortgage.
 She is now underwater, or upside-down.

 In addition to declining home prices, homeowners can find themselves in this financial situation when they buy homes with little or no money down or borrow against most or all of the equity, McBride says.

 “Note that even a stagnant home price can leave you upside-down if you wish to sell the home soon after because the transaction costs of selling could more than offset what little equity you have,” he says.

 Another way to become upside-down would be borrowing secondary financing equaling more than 100 percent of the value of the home, or taking out a mortgage that would result in negative amortization over the life of the loan, adds Holly Lott, a senior branch manager at Atlanta-based Silverton Mortgage.

 Most consumers can keep making their payments and “over time can get right-side up by paying down some of the principal balance and/or seeing some appreciation in the price of the home,” says McBride.

-People who find themselves in hardship situations may find it nearly impossible to refinance for more affordable payments unless they qualify for available programs or certain types of mortgages, says Bruce McClary, spokesperson for the National Foundation for Credit Counseling, a Washington, D.C.-based nonprofit organization.
+- Refinancing: People who find themselves in hardship may find it nearly impossible to refinance, unless they qualify for a government program or certain types of mortgages, says Bruce McClary, spokesperson for the National Foundation for Credit Counseling, a Washington, D.C.-based nonprofit organization.